Using MIDI in Abel

 between synthesisers, computers, music keyboards, and other electronic

-As far as your computer and Abel are concerned, there are two types of
+As far as your PC and Abel are concerned, there are two types of

 - Built in as part of your sound card driver.
 This type of MIDI